AztecProtocol/aztec-connect/documentation/src/docs/tokens.md

 <img src="/images/tokens.jpg" style="width:100%;" />
 <br/><br/>

-Once the tokens are inside the Aztec network, all subsequent transfers are confidenital and anonymous and conducted via the SDK's `.transfer()` method.
+Once the tokens are inside the Aztec network, all subsequent transfers are confidential and anonymous and conducted via the SDK's `.transfer()` method.
 Under the hood the SDK will pick the most appropriate UTXO's for the transaction and construct a proof that is relayed to the rollup provider.

 ## See Also